Orthopedic surgery: Modern orthopedics

 Examples of people who aided the development of modern orthopedic surgery were Hugh Owen Thomas, a surgeon from Wales, and his nephew, Robert Jones.
 Thomas became interested in orthopedics and bone-setting at a young age, and after establishing his own practice, went on to expand the field into the general treatment of fracture and other musculoskeletal problems.
 He advocated enforced rest as the best remedy for fractures and tuberculosis, and created the so-called "Thomas splint" to stabilize a fractured femur and prevent infection.
-He is also responsible for numerous other medical innovations that all carry his name: Thomas's collar to treat tuberculosis of the cervical spine, Thomas's maneuvere, an orthopedic investigation for fracture of the hip joint, the Thomas test, a method of detecting hip deformity by having the patient lying flat in bed, and Thomas's wrench for reducing fractures, as well as an osteoclast to break and reset bones.
+He is also responsible for numerous other medical innovations that all carry his name: Thomas's collar to treat tuberculosis of the cervical spine, Thomas's maneuvere, an orthopedic investigation for fracture of the hip joint, the Thomas test, a method of detecting hip deformity by having the patient lying flat in bed, and Thomas's wrench for reducing fractures, as well as a so-called "osteoclast" implement to break and reset bones.

 Thomas's work was not fully appreciated in his own lifetime.
 Only during the First World War did his techniques come to be used for injured soldiers on the battlefield.
 His nephew, Sir Robert Jones, had already made great advances in orthopedics in his position as surgeon-superintendent for the construction of the Manchester Ship Canal in 1888.
 He was responsible for the injured among the 20,000 workers, and he organized the first comprehensive accident service in the world, dividing the 36-mile site into three sections, and establishing a hospital and a string of first-aid posts in each section.
 He had the medical personnel trained in fracture management.
 He personally managed 3,000 cases and performed 300 operations in his own hospital.
 This position enabled him to learn new techniques and improve the standard of fracture management.
 Physicians from around the world came to Jones' clinic to learn his techniques.
 Along with Alfred Tubby, Jones founded the British Orthopedic Society in 1894.

 During the First World War, Jones served as a Territorial Army surgeon.
 He observed that treatment of fractures both, at the front and in hospitals at home, was inadequate, and his efforts led to the introduction of military orthopedic hospitals.
 He was appointed Inspector of Military Orthopedics, with responsibility for 30,000 beds.
 The hospital in Ducane Road, Hammersmith, became the model for both British and American military orthopedic hospitals.
-His advocacy of the use of Thomas splint for the initial treatment of femoral fractures reduced mortality of compound fractures of the femur from 87% to less than 8% in the period from 1916 to 1918.
+His advocacy of the use of Thomas splint for the initial treatment of femoral fractures reduced mortality of open fractures of the femur from 87% to less than 8% in the period from 1916 to 1918.